Updated: Aug 15

-1. Ethan, Stephanie, Olivia and Paul coming to Texas to help Micheal win Chloe back, and them getting over all the drama and being friends again.
+1. Ethan, Stephanie, Olivia and Paul coming to Texas to help Michael win Chloe back, and them getting over all the drama and being friends again.

 2. The car ride to the 4th of July party.
-I love that Chloe sang show tunes to torture Micheal to talk to her
+I love that Chloe sang show tunes to torture Michael to talk to her

-3. When Chloe gave Micheal a second chance, and they told each other they loved each other.
+3. When Chloe gave Michael a second chance, and they told each other they loved each other.

 Where to Buy:

 Chloe: "I know, I know.
 I'm the pretty one.
 Don't tell Kristin; she's sick of hearing it."

 Kristin: "Michael St. Claire, this is Chloe Bellamy.
 My mom insisted she come along and watch, in hopes that this will be the summer that she'll actually want to take part in some of the more active elements happening at the club."

 Chloe: "Um, did you not see the way I kicked the ass of that vending machine?
 And if Mom had ever seen me pursuing a midnight snack, she'd know just how active I can be."